Building A Community

 Assistive Technology Improving Access

 National Assistive Technology Technical Assistance Partnership’s (NATTAP) 56 state and territory programs are funded under the Assistive Technology Act of 1998, as amended.
 State Assistive Technology Act programs work to improve the provision of assistive technology to individuals with disabilities of all ages through comprehensive statewide programs of technology-related assistance.
-Additionally, the programs support activities designed to maximize the ability of individuals with disabilities and their family members, guardians, and advocates to access and obtain assistive technology devices and services.
+Additionally, the programs support activities designed to maximize the ability of individuals with disabilities and their family members, and guardians to access and obtain assistive technology.
 Key Activities of Assistive Technology Projects are:

 Nevada’s assistive technology project is called The Nevada Special Education Technology Assistance Project (NSETAP) and was established by the Special Education Branch of the Nevada Department of Education.
 The Project’s purpose is to provide resources to school districts for making informed decisions regarding assistive technology devices and/or services which meet state and federal mandates.